drehero/goodman-replication/README.md

 * `simulation.R` defines and runs the simulation setup
 * `analysis_tools.R` defines functions to summarize the simulation results
 * `results.R` summarizes the simulation results
-* `extended/` contains the source code of an extended simulation described in the appendix A.2 and A.3
-* `meta/` contains the source code for the figure in appendix A.1

 ### Replication

 In order to obtain the main results of our comment, i.e. Tables 1-4 and Figures 1-2, run the file `results.R`.

-Figure A.1 is obtained by running `psych_me_dist.R` stored in the folder `meta`, Figure A.2 and Table A.1 are obtained by running `results_extended.R` stored in the folder `extended`.

 All scripts are assumed to be called from the main directory.
 If you use RStudio, the .Rproj file is assumed to be in the main directory.